grafana/metrictank/docs/installation.md

 ## Set up statsd

-Metrictank uses statsd or a statsd-compatible agent for its instrumentation.
+Metrictank needs statsd or a statsd-compatible agent for its instrumentation.
 It will refuse to start if nothing listens on the configured `statsd-addr`.

 You can install the official [statsd](https://github.com/etsy/statsd) (see its installation instructions)